 But a key turning point in the Nazi path to power illustrates that the availability of guns was not a pivotal issue.

 Paramilitary organizations were part of the Nazi operation from its earliest days in the mid 1920s.
 The Sturmabteilung, or Brownshirts, was a founding Nazi street fighting organization.
 Another outfit, the Schutzstaffel, or SS, provided protection to Nazi officials as they moved about the country.
 After Hitler won office, the SS under Heinrich Himmler became part of Hitler's inner circle, and Himmler felt the Sturmabteilung was too difficult to control.
 He and his collaborators concocted a rumor that the Sturmabteilung was plotting a coup.

 In 1934, in a span of three days, Himmler’s SS units killed between 85 and 200 Sturmabteilung leaders and other perceived enemies.

-Hitler himself oversaw the arrest of one of his oldest comrades, Ernst Rohm, the head of the Sturmabteilung.
+Hitler himself oversaw the arrest of one of his oldest comrades, Ernst Roehm, the head of the Sturmabteilung.
 In the middle of that arrest, a truckload of armed Sturmabteilung troops rolled up, but not a shot was fired.
-Rohm was executed days later.
+Roehm was executed days later.